SuperpoweredAI/spDB/README.md

 ## Basic usage guide

+Run `pip install -r requirements.txt` to install all of the necessary packages.

-For a quickstart guide, check out our getting started example [here](https://github.com/SuperpoweredAI/spDB/blob/main/examples/getting_started.ipynb)
+For a quickstart guide, check out our getting started example [here](https://github.com/SuperpoweredAI/spDB/blob/main/examples/getting_started.ipynb).

 By default, all spDB databases are saved to the ~/.spdb directory.
 This directory is created automatically if it doesn’t exist when you initialize an spDB object.
 You can override this path by specifying a save_path when you create your spDB object.